LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: EXPERIMENTS

-This proposed topology was then used in experiments involving two groups of channel models.
-The first group of channels contains all site-independent models represented by COST-231~\cite{Heath2018}, Okumura-Hata, log-distance, and 3GPP-UMa.
+The data collected from these proposed topologies was then used in experiments involving two groups of channel models.
+The first group of channels contains all site-independent models represented by Okumura-Hata, COST-231~\cite{Heath2018}, log-distance, and 3GPP-UMa.
 Regarding the model parameters, some require specific configurations.
-The log-distance model was configured with a path-loss exponent of 3.76 and a reference distance of 32 \si{m}.
+The log-distance model was configured with a path-loss exponent of $3.76$ and a reference distance of $32$ \si{m}.
 For the frequency-dependent models (excluding the log-distance model), we used a carrier frequency of 1 \si{GHz}.
-Finally, for the models that account for the heights of the \ac{GW} and \ac{ED}, we used the previously stated values of 30 \si{m} for the \ac{GW} and 1.4 \si{m} for the \ac{ED}.
-Finally, with all these parameters configured, the received power is calculated considering the use of only the ns-3 simulator in step (3), depicted in Figure~\ref{fig:rt_ns3_lorawan}.
+Finally, for the models that account for the heights of the \ac{GW} and \ac{ED}, we used the previously stated values of 30 and 60 \si{m} for the \ac{GW} (for each different scenario) and 1.4 \si{m} for the \ac{ED}.
+With all these parameters configured, the received power is calculated considering the use of only the ns-3 simulator in step (3), depicted in Fig.~\ref{fig:rt_ns3_lorawan}.